Blogs

 Applying for Medicine in the UK and Australia?

 UCAT is used by universities in Australia, New Zealand and the United Kingdom for selection of students into medicine and dentistry.
-If you wish to apply to universities in both Australia and the UK, there is a specific procedure relating to UCAT that you must follow: You will need to sit the UCAT ANZ.
-It is important that you sit this test so that your UCAT results are delivered to the ...
+If you wish to apply to universities in both Australia/New Zealand and the UK, there is a specific procedure relating to UCAT that you must follow.
+Sit UCAT ANZ You will need to sit the UCAT ANZ in order to apply to both Australia/NZ and U ...

 Read more